grokhi/chatbot-excursions/README.md

-# Chatbot with RAG and Web Search
+# Phuket excursions chatbot with RAG

 ## Overview

 This project implements a chatbot using a Retrieval-Augmented Generation (RAG) framework powered by LangGraph.
-The chatbot can retrieve information from a knowledge graph based on the [RuBQ 2.0 dataset](https://github.com/vladislavneon/RuBQ) and perform web-based queries.
+The chatbot can retrieve information from a knowledge graph based on the [Phuket excursions](https://phuket-cheap-tour.com/catalog) and perform vectorbase queries.

 <div align="center">
    <img src="graph.png" alt="Graph">